pmahnke/mahnke-cocktails/recipe_processed/rum_buck.md

 stars: 0
 base_spirits: "Dark Rum, Allspice Dram"
 youtube: "2EZBGowe0ho"
+description: "A classic and refreshing highball made with dark rum, citrus, and the spicy kick of ginger beer."
 excerpt: |
   A buck is a cocktail that is made with ginger ale or ginger beer, citrus juice, and any of a number of base liquors.
 Buck cocktails are sometimes called mules.
 ---